Cycle Cambodia to Vietnam

 - 11 nights boutique hotel accommodation, with A/C & private bath

-- Full bicycle hire, including helmets
+- Full bicycle hire, including support van and mountain bike

-- 8 breakfasts & 6 dinners in social enterprise-based training restaurants + 1 cooking class
+- 8 breakfasts & 6 dinners in social enterprise-based training restaurants

 - Cultural education to get the best local experience in Cambodia & Vietnam